pcsong33/elastica-rl/README.md

 # elastica-rl

 The aim of this project is to use reinforcement learning algorithms in order to investigate mechanics of soft filament applications.
+The project makes use of the PyElastica Python library developed by the Gazzola Lab (http://mattia-lab.com/) at the University of Illinois at Urbana-Champaign.
+Documentation of PyElastica is available at [docs.cosseratrods.org](https://docs.cosseratrods.org/).

 ## Installation
 [![PyPI version](https://badge.fury.io/py/PyElastica.svg)](https://badge.fury.io/py/PyElastica)